 Sarah Kallassy fell in love with soccer at the tender age of six when her dad hesitantly told her she couldn’t play Major League Baseball “because she’s a girl.”
 Since first kicking a soccer ball, she’s played (albeit poorly) anywhere she can, from dusty military bases in Afghanistan to the backyard with her family.
 Sarah spends most of her time in D.C. at Audi Field, to the point her oldest son thinks the District is interchangeably called D.C.
 United or Washington Spirit.
 You can find her on match day in the press box or hanging out in the supporter’s section.

 Ryan Keefer has been following soccer since grabbing copies of magazines with Kenny Dalglish on them and has been following D.C.
 United for more than 15 years.
-He covers Loudoun United as a resident of Loudoun County, and in his spare time, enjoys going on trips and reading with (and to) his wife and two young children.
+He covers Loudoun United for District Press and provides contributing content for Loudoun’s local broadcast partner DC News Now.
+In his spare time, Ryan enjoys going on trips and reading with (and to) his wife and two young children.

 Adam Taylor has bled black-and-red since being introduced to the bouncing stands of RFK in 2007.
-He’s had season tickets since shortly after that, and he took his firstborn to her first United game at the ripe age of 17 days.
-(It was on the Quiet Side, and she had earmuffs on, don’t worry.)
+He’s had season tickets to one DC soccer team or another since shortly after that, and he took his firstborn to their first United game at the ripe age of 17 days.
+(It was on the Quiet Side, and they had earmuffs on, don’t worry.)
 He once helped Ben Olsen break into his own art studio.
-After hosting the Filibuster Podcast for over a decade, Adam now writes about tactics and whatever else catches his fancy.
+After hosting the Filibuster Podcast for over a decade, Adam now mostly talks off-mic about tactics and whatever else catches his fancy.
 You can probably find him riding a big yellow cargo bike to or from the Audi Field bike valet.